 Research activities of the Centre in large involve student participation at various motivational grant programmes as well as organisation of informal seminars and workshops.
 Students are encouraged to participate at international conferences and to get involved in solving research grants.
-Students and researchers of the Centre have recently been involved in the following activities:
+Students and researchers of the Centre were involved in the following activities in 2021:

 In November 2021, Debora Lančová and Marek Abramowicz participated in the Nordita Astrophysics Seminars organized every week by Nordita (Nordic Institute for Theoretical Physics) in Stockholm, Sweden.
 The seminar was held in a hybrid mode (both in person and online via Zoom) and focused on the puffy accretion disk models.

 In October 2021, Andrea Kotrlová attended the PLATO Mission Conference 2021: Exploring exoplanets in the habitable zone of solar-like stars.
 PLATO is the M3 mission in ESA’s Cosmic Vision programme and currently under development with a planned launch date in 2026.
 The primary goal of PLATO (PLAnetary Transits and Oscillations of stars) is to open a new way in exoplanetary science by detecting terrestrial exoplanets and characterizing their bulk properties with an unprecedented accuracy, focusing on Earth-size planets orbiting in the habitable zone of bright Sun-like stars.